 If your birth certificate and/or name change certificate are not in English, you must have these documents translated by a certified translator.
 Please see the 'how to submit translated documents' instructions for more information.

 - a notarized copy of your Canadian Citizenship, Landed Immigrant Status and/or Work Visa

-- a notarized statement of eight declarations as outlined in item ten of the Application for Registration and Initial Licensure for Graduate of a Faculty of Pharmacy Outside of Canada.
+- a notarized statement of nine declarations as outlined in item ten of the Application for Registration and Initial Licensure for Graduate of a Faculty of Pharmacy Outside of Canada.
 Please use the following document to submit these declarations: Notarized Statement for Registration and Initial Licensure for Graduates of a Faculty of Pharmacy Outside of Canada.

 PEBC Qualification Certificate